What is the NASA Academy program?

 In the spirit of a NASA Aeronautics Academy, the Multidisciplinary Aeronautics Research Team Initiative (MARTI) has been offered to students since 2014.
 Please visit NASA Aeronautics Research Directorate for more information about MARTI programs.

-NASA Academy applications for summer 2017 are available via NASA OSSI.
-Deadline: March 1, 2017
+NASA Academy applications are available via NASA OSSI.
+Past deadline for the Summer 2017: March 1, 2017

-Applications for summer 2017 are available via MARTIapp.
-Deadline: March 1, 2017
+MARTI Applications are available via MARTIapp.
+Past deadline for the Summer 2017: March 1, 2017